PGA Tour Record: Consecutive Rounds in the 60s

 As 2022 began, he finished fourth with four scores in the 60s at the Tournament of Champions.
 Cantlay opened The American Express with a 62, his low score of the streak.
 Then it finally ended with a 72 in Round 3 of the Amex.

 Scheffler's streak began with a 65 in the final round of the 2025 Travelers Championship.
-He then scored only in the 60s for the next five full tournaments: Scottish Open, British Open (which he won), FedEx St. Jude Championship, BMW Championship (another win), and the season-ending Tour Championship.
-We'll update this article as soon as Scheffler plays again on the PGA Tour.
+He then scored only in the 60s for the next five full tournaments: Scottish Open (tied for 8th), British Open (which he won), FedEx St. Jude Championship (tied third), BMW Championship (another win), and the season-ending Tour Championship (tied fourth).

 The List: Longest Streaks of Consecutive Rounds in the 60s on PGA Tour